Mrs Howarth teaches our Kingfisher class and is supported by Mrs Rutter and Mrs Oliver.

 The Kingfisher pupils have lots of exciting new challenges and opportunities to attach learning to meaningful, memorable experiences.

 The Kingfisher class continue to have Grammar, Punctuation and Spelling sessions regularly to help children become better writers and to help develop an enjoyment or love of reading.

-Reading remains incredibly important throughout Year Four and Year Five and children are expected to read regularly at home by this year.
+Reading remains incredibly important throughout the Kingfisher class and children are expected to read regularly at home by this year.
 Additional support is on offer for those who might benefit from improving confidence and sharing whole-class texts to read together lends itself strongly to children having the opportunity to explore themes and authors’ intentions of increasingly complex texts.

 The children in Kingfisher class are encouraged to explore many forms of art and design, using and honing a range of techniques and skills to develop their artistic and creative side.
 They have previously benefitted from visits to high school art departments to experience more specialist equipment to embed their learning of great artists in their topics.